Ge0rg3/flask-parameter-validation/README.md

 * blacklist: str, A string containing forbidden characters for the value
 * pattern: str, A regex pattern to test for string matches
 * func: Callable -> Union[bool, tuple[bool, str]], A function containing a fully customized logic to validate the value
-* datetime_format: str, str: datetime format string ([datetime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes))
+* datetime_format: str: datetime format string ([datetime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes))
+* comment: str: A string to display as the argument description in generated documentation (if used)

 `File` has the following options:
 * content_types: array of strings, an array of allowed content types.